nnja/tweeter/README.md

 **Installation Instructions**

-1. Clone the project.
+1. Clone the project. `git clone https://github.com/nnja/tweeter`

+1. `cd` intro the project directory `cd tweeter`.

-2. Create a new virtual environment. `mkvirtualenv tweeter`
+1. Create a new virtual environment. `mkvirtualenv tweeter` and activate it.

-3. `cd` intro the project directory, and install dependencies from requirements.txt via `pip install -r requirements.txt`
+1. Install dependencies from requirements.txt via `pip install -r requirements.txt`

-4. create tables and load fixtures. `python manage.py syncdb`
+1. Create tables and load fixtures. `python manage.py syncdb`

-5. Run the server via: `python manage.py runserver`
+1. Run the server via: `python manage.py runserver`

-6. The application will be available at <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>
+1. The application will be available at <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>

 **Preview**